kevin-robb/live_ekf_slam/README.md

 ![Vehicle pursuing a point clicked on the map, while performing EKF-SLAM to track its position.](images/pursuing_clicked_pt.gif)  |  ![Vehicle finding a path to a clicked point with A* and navigating with Pure Pursuit.](images/pursuing_clicked_pt_bldg.gif)

 Some key parameters are set using command line arguments, which have different default values in each launch file to ensure the proper setup for the different demos.
-These can also be changed when running the launch files by appending `arg=choice` (e.g. `landmark_map:=random`).
+These can also be changed when running the launch files by appending `arg:=choice` (e.g. `landmark_map:=random`).
 All other parameters can be modified in `data_pkg/config/params.txt`.
 Additional occupancy maps can be added to `data_pkg/config/maps`.

-My full derivation of the math for the EKF is [included as a pdf](docs/EKF_SLAM_Derivation.pdf).
+My full derivation of the math for this project is [included as a pdf](docs/EKF_SLAM_Derivation.pdf).
 It contains separate derivations for EKF Localization, EKF Mapping, and the combined EKF-SLAM which is implemented in this codebase.
-I've implemented Online SLAM, meaning we simultaneously estimate the current vehicle pose and the landmark positions, but we don't retroactively estimate all previous vehicle poses.
-That larger problem is called Full SLAM.
+I then derive my UKF-SLAM implementation, and include overall context and explanation for much of this field of study.

 # Running it
-To run any of these demos, first run the following commands after cloning this repo.
+To run any of these demos, first run the following commands after cloning this repo to build the project.

     cd ekf_ws
     catkin_make